 The Royal Engineers Museum

-A true hidden gem.
-This museum tells the story of the Corps of Royal Engineers — from bridge-building to bomb disposal — with massive vehicles, weaponry, and even Victoria Cross medals on display.
-The building itself, housed in a former officers' mess, is surprisingly grand.
+A hidden gem.
+This museum showcases the Corps of Royal Engineers—from bridge-building to bomb disposal—with vehicles, weaponry, and Victoria Cross medals.
+The building, a former officers' mess, is surprisingly grand.

 Interior of the Royal Engineers Museum